najoshi/sickle/README.md

 ### sickle pe

 sickle pe takes two paired-end files as input and outputs two trimmed paired-end files as well as a "singles" file.
-This file contains reads that passed filter in one of the paired-end files but not the other.
+The "singles" file contains reads that passed filter in one of the paired-end files but not the other.
 You can also change the length and quality thresholds for trimming.